-- "No, mother, not one," replied the youngster. - "Man, woman, or child?" pursued the heroine. - "Neither man, woman, nor child," echoed her precocious son. - "You are a Geraldine," repeated Elizabeth.
-"Call the priest," added she, turning to a warder. - "He made a little too free, my lady mistress," said the warder, "and is not very fitting for duty, saving your presence; but he'll soon sleep it off." - "Bring him up, nevertheless," cried Elizabeth; "I command you to bring up his reverence."
+"No, mother, not one," replied the youngster.

+"Man, woman, or child?" pursued the heroine.

+"Neither man, woman, nor child," echoed her precocious son.

+"You are a Geraldine," repeated Elizabeth.
+"Call the priest," added she, turning to a warder.

+"He made a little too free, my lady mistress," said the warder, " and is not very fitting for duty, saving your presence;-but he'll soon sleep it off."